Welcome to LACER

 LACER is dedicated to combustion research associated with production of energy and advanced materials.

-A power plant with negative emission
+A power plant with negative emissions

 Atmospheric pressure and pressurized combustors